Exhibition text

 This color world of a bright, warm sun begins in 1989 in "Profile of the Fool", becomes infinitely light in 1990 in "Inside the World", returns, tanning, in 1995 again to "A Migof of the Early Days" actually.
 "A Headless Scene", "Entrance to the Orcus" and "Incidents in the Cone of Light" from 1996 and 1997 lie in a blue, rather nocturnal light, in "Hallucination" and "Lucifer's Fall" from 1997 and 1999, on the other hand, the colors again burst forth expressively in all contrasts.
 The conclusion of our exhibition is a grisaille "Auch ein heiliger Antonius" (Also a Saint Anthony) from 1999.
 As in the early grisailles of the Renaissance, in those of Schultze the drawing, the relief emerges in full plasticity, the sculptural of his form thinking confesses itself without a colored cover, the end of everything in entropy, in which probably also the long "series of investigations" of form and color in Schultze find their inevitable end.

-In 1990 we showed a retrospective of Bernard Schultze's work in Campione d'Italia with catalogue and in 1998 in Wichtrach/Bern a double exhibition together with the work of Ursula.
-This time our exhibition is dedicated to a special feature of Schultze's work and a very special room, our KUNST-DEPOT, built in 2004 by Gigon and Guyer, Zurich, which has since become one of the most highly publicized pieces of architecture of the new century.
+In 1990 we showed a retrospective of Bernard Schultze's work with catalogue in Campione d'Italia and in 1998 a double exhibition in Wichtrach/Bern together with the work of Ursula.
+This time our exhibition is dedicated to a special feature of Schultze's work and a very special room, our KUNST-DEPOT, built in 2004 by Gigon and Guyer, Zurich, which has since become one of the most publicized architectures of the new century.

 Wolfgang Henze